nonnil/TorCI/README.md

 ## SystemD
 You can use the SystemD service (install it on `/etc/systemd/system/torci.service`)

-To run TorCi via SystemD you can use this service file:
+To run TorCI via SystemD you can use this service file:

 ```ini
 [Unit]